wikarekare/ip_addr_calc/README.md

 # ip_addr_calc

-Web page to calculate Network, from IP address and mask
+Web page to calculate Network address ranges, from and IP address and mask.
+The mask can be in dot notation, or the number of bits.